catalystneuro/constantinople-lab-to-nwb/src/constantinople_lab_to_nwb/schierek_embargo_2024/schierek_embargo_2024_notes.md

 We are computing the time shift from the Bpod trial start time to the NIDAQ trial start time.

+From a conceptual point of view, the trial start and the central port onset are equivalent: a trial starts when the first time the central port is on.

 ```python
 time_shift = bpod_trial_start_times[0] - center_port_onset_times[0]
 >>> -28.58217236918037